eudestheo/SVM_default_credit_cards/README.md

 SVM-default-credit-cards
 ==============================

-SVM implementation in order to predict if someone will default on their credit card payments
+SVM implementation in order to predict if someone will default on their credit card payments.

+All explorations (Loading, preprocessing and training process) are in the notebooks section.

 Project Organization
 ------------